-grml-live does not use /etc/fai for configuration but instead (unless overriden using the '-D' option).
+grml-live does not use /etc/fai for configuration but instead provides and uses /etc/grml/fai.
 This ensures that it does not clash with default FAI configuration and packages, so you can use grml-live and FAI completely independent at the same time!